Photo by Todd and Brad Reed Photography

 Pere Marquette Lake & River

 Pere Marquette River — Continued to produce steelhead.
-The fish were bouncing back after the cold spell so the bite should be good for the next week or so. — Reported by DNR on 11/21/19.
+The fish were bouncing back after the cold spell so the bite should be good for the next week or so. — Reported by the Michigan DNR on 11/21/19.

 Pere Marquette River — Also has steelhead, including some good size fish being caught.
 While the bite may have slowed with the cold weather, it should rebound once it warms back up.
-Try fishing the deeper holes. — Reported by DNR on 11/14/19.
+Try fishing the deeper holes. — Reported by the Michigan DNR on 11/14/19.

 January Fishing Reports